 \subsection{Discussion}

 The results in 3D and 2D together highlight two complementary roles of the \VRNet{} framework.
-First, when coupled with hand-crafted descriptors in 3D, it acts as a physically constrained surrogate for effective stiffness that is robust to large contrast variation but fundamentally limited by the information content of the input features (here: isotropic descriptors).
-Second, in the 2D setting with a differentiable renderer, it becomes a fully image-based, end-to-end differentiable map from parametric microstructure generators $(\ull{A},\tau)$ to effective tensors, opening the door to gradient-based inverse design.
+First, when coupled with hand-crafted 3D microstructure descriptors, it acts as a physically constrained surrogate for effective stiffness that is robust to large contrast variation but fundamentally limited by the information content of the input features (here, isotropic descriptors).
+Second, in the 2D setting with a differentiable renderer, the surrogate is a fully image-based, end-to-end differentiable map from parametric microstructure generators $(\ull{A},\tau)$ to effective tensors, opening the door to gradient-based inverse design.
 Both use cases share the same spectral normalization backbone and loss, suggesting that the methodology is not tied to any particular architecture but rather to the Löwner-bounded reparameterization of constitutive tensors.